syseleven/grav-docs-metakube/pages/04.Support/01.issue-reporting-guideline/default.en.md

 In this example the cluster name is `vwj2q4slrk`.

-### Since when does the problem occur?
+### Since when has the problem been occurring?

 It is sufficient to give us a rough estimate like

 * a few minutes ago
-* since about two hours
+* for about two hours
 * I did just realize it does not work, but have never used this feature before

 But the more specific you are, the better!

 ### How does the problem affect you?

-Please give us a description, how you found out about the problem and what you tried before contacting us.
+Please give us a description how you found out about the problem and what you tried before contacting us.

-### What were the last steps you did before the problem occured?
+### What were the last steps you did before the problem occurred?

-It might speed up the debugging process, if we know on which services you worked right before the interruption.
+It might speed up the debugging process if we know on which services you worked right before the interruption.

 ## Steps you can take in the meantime